pattonsgirl/Fall2021-CEG2350/Labs/Lab09/LabTemplate.md

 - Add your Makefile to your Lab09 folder in GitHub

+## Extra Credit - Dependent Answers - Delete the section if not doing :)

+- In the `ec` folder, add your:
+  - source code files
+  - your compiled code
+  - `Makefile`

-## Extra Credit Answers - Please delete all below if you did not do :)
+## Extra Credit - G@M3RS Answers - Delete the section if not doing :)

 ### Instructions to Install ninvaders